jragland3/bug-tracker-app/README.md

 <p>This is a project meant to demonstrate full stack development skills as well as concepts such as testing (Unit, Component, Integration, E2E, etc.), containerization, etc.

 ## Todo:
-- Create API routes (like POST /bugs, GET /bugs)
+- Create API routes
+  - PUT /bugs/:id to update a bug
 - Build the React bug submission form
 - Write tests for your new routes (using Jest + Supertest)
 - Dockerize the app (optional later)